West Slopes South - South of I-90 to Columbia River

 NWAC avalanche forecasts apply to backcountry avalanche terrain in the Olympics, Washington Cascades and Mt Hood area.
 These forecasts do not apply to developed ski areas, avalanche terrain affecting highways and higher terrain on the volcanic peaks above the Cascade crest level.

-If you have any comments or suggestions regarding the weather or backcountry avalanche forecasting program, please direct them to:
+If you have any comments or suggestions regarding this winter's mountain weather or backcountry avalanche forecasting program, please direct them to:

 Northwest Avalanche Center